Zilog eZ80

-The Zilog eZ80 is an 8-bit microprocessor from Zilog, introduced in 2001. eZ80 is an updated version of the company's first product, the Z80 microprocessor.
+The Zilog eZ80 is an 8-bit microprocessor designed by Zilog as an updated version of the company's first product, the highly-successful Zilog Z80.
+The eZ80 is binary compatible with the Z80 instruction set, but it operates almost three times faster at the same clock frequency. eZ80 features an optional mode that expands memory addressing to 16 megabytes.

 Design

-The eZ80 (like the Z380) is binary compatible with the Z80 and Z180, but almost three times as fast as the original Z80 chip at the same clock frequency.
-The eZ80 has a three-stage pipeline.
+The eZ80 has a three-stage pipeline: fetch, decode, and execute.
+When an instruction changes the program counter, it flushes the instructions that the CPU is currently processing.
 Available at up to 50 MHz (2004), the performance is comparable to a Z80 clocked at 150 MHz if fast memory is used (i.e. no wait states for opcode fetches, for data, or for I/O) or even higher in some applications (a 16-bit addition is 11 times as fast as in the original).
+The original Z80-compatible 16-bit register configuration is supported.
 The eZ80 also supports direct continuous addressing of 16 MB of memory without a memory management unit, by extending most registers (HL, BC, DE, IX, IY, SP, and PC) from 16 to 24 bits.
 In order to do so, the CPU has a full 24-bit address mode called ADL mode.
-Z80 register pairs are extended to 24 bits and renamed with U e.g. HL is now HLU etc. But it can still work in the original Z80-compatible mode.
+In ADL mode, all Z80 16-bit registers are extended to 24 bits with additional upper 8-bit registers.
+For example, the HL register pair is extended with an uppermost register called HLU.
+The resulting 24-bit multi-byte register is collectively accessed by its old name, HL.
+The upper registers cannot be accessed individually.
+Although the eZ80 handles 24-bit math and moves, it only supports 8-bit operations for logic functions such as AND, OR, and XOR.

-The processor has a 24-bit ALU arithmetic logic unit and overlapped processing of several instructions (the three-stage pipeline) which are the two primary reasons for its speed.
+The processor has a 24-bit arithmetic unit and overlapped processing of several instructions (the three-stage pipeline) which are the two primary reasons for its speed.
 Unlike the older Z280 and Z380 it does not have (or need) a cache memory.
 Instead, it is intended to work with fast SRAM directly as main memory (as this had become much cheaper).
 Nor does it have the multiplexed bus of the Z280, making it as easy to work with (interface to) as the original Z80 and Z180, and equally predictable when it comes to exact execution times.

 The chip has a memory interface that is similar to the original Z80, including the bus request/acknowledge pins, and adds four integrated chip selects.
 Versions are available with on-chip flash memory and on-chip zero wait-state SRAM (up to 256 KB flash memory and 16 KB SRAM) but there are also external buses on all models.